 Lacing Techniques for Proper Shoe Fit

-Certain lacing techniques for shoes can prevent injuries, alleviate pain, and relieve foot problems.
-The American Orthopaedic Foot & Ankle Society urges individuals to follow these general lacing tips.
-Individuals with specific foot problems should follow these lacing techniques to get a good fit with their shoe:
+Certain lacing techniques for shoes can prevent injuries, alleviate pain and relieve foot problems.
+If you have specific foot problems, follow these lacing techniques to get a good fit with their shoe:

 Loosen the laces as you slip into the shoes.
 This prevents unnecessary stress on the eyelets (small holes for the lace) and the backs of the shoes.